awsdocs/amazon-kendra-developer-guide/doc_source/API_AssociatePersonasToEntities.md

 The following data is returned in JSON format by the service\.

  ** [FailedEntityList](#API_AssociatePersonasToEntities_ResponseSyntax) **   <a name="Kendra-AssociatePersonasToEntities-response-FailedEntityList"></a>
-Lists the users or groups in your AWS SSO identity source that failed to properly configure with your Amazon Kendra experience\.
+Lists the users or groups in your IAM Identity Center identity source that failed to properly configure with your Amazon Kendra experience\.
 Type: Array of [FailedEntity](API_FailedEntity.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 25 items\.